kaihg/one-max/README.md

 1. Add CompareModel to compare algorithms
 2. It is only for TKP now.
 3. Add Factory function to read setting from json file

+### Genetic K-means Algorithm (2018/5/20)
+1. Add a class extend Genetic, but find clusters
+2. Start with 'ga_kmean param.json' will start it with parameter from file.
+3. Support less clusters setting (K) if it is better than default.